neuronsimulator/nrn/docs/python/programming/projectmanagement.rst

 a ``tests`` folder.

 Make sure that you test for common mistakes in user input validation and to run a few computationally light scaled down versions of your model and validate the output.
-This guarantees that
+If the tests pass you'll be sure that all of the essential parts of your model work as expected.

 Coverage
 --------